rlransom/Module-4/README.md

-# Module 4: Exploratory Data Analysis and Data Viz
+# Module 4: Data Viz in R

 **Part 1: Complete the "ggplot2 Themes, Figure Labelling, and Saving" tutorial**